tremor-rs/tremor-www-main/content/blog/2021-07-05-LFX-Blog-Nupur.md

 }
 ```

-Code for the syslog code can be found [here](https://github.com/tremor-rs/tremor-runtime/pull/856).
+Code for the syslog codec can be found [here](https://github.com/tremor-rs/tremor-runtime/pull/856).

 ### textual-length-prefix pre and postprocessor